Le Fooding: App

 Launched at the end of October 2010, Le Fooding's iPhone app was available for free until 31 December 2010.
 Within its initial launch period of two months, the application was downloaded 80,000 times.
 Since 1 January 2011, the France Guide iPhone app has been available as a paid application (€3.59).
 In January 2013, the app was ranked 19th in top paid apps and 1st in the Food and Drink category.
 In August 2012, Le Fooding Guide for Android was released on Google Play (€3.59).
 In 2014, the app was made available in English and as a "premium" version, which also includes the hotel guide.
 Starting January 2017, the app was made available for free and is updated regularly on both iPhone and Android platforms.

 Writers

-Along with Alexandre Cammas and Yves Nespoulous (editor-in-chief), a large group of authors, journalists, food writers, writers, "bons vivants", bloggers and multi-talented people regularly contribute to the different editions of the guide.
-These contributors include several emblematic figures of gastronomy and lifestyle, including Julie Andrieu, Sébastien Demorand, Trish Deseine, Frédérick Ernestine Grasser-Hermé, Dominique Hutin, Emmanuel Rubin (cofounder of Fooding Week in 2000 and former partner in Le Fooding Bureau) and Andrea Petrini.
+Along with Alexandre Cammas and editor-in-chief Yves Nespoulous, various authors, journalists, food writers, writers, and bloggers people regularly contribute to different editions of the guide.
+Among these contributors include Julie Andrieu, Sébastien Demorand, Trish Deseine, Frédérick Ernestine Grasser-Hermé, Dominique Hutin, Emmanuel Rubin, and Andrea Petrini.